descarteslabs/DL-COVID-19/README.md

 * *Magnolia State Live* - [Will people be willing to venture out as state reopens?
 Data suggests yes … but slowly](https://www.magnoliastatelive.com/2020/05/12/will-people-be-willing-to-venture-out-as-state-reopens-data-suggests-yes-but-slowly/).
 May 12, 2020.
 * *WCNC Charlotte* - [People are traveling farther from home lately, cell phone data shows](https://www.wcnc.com/article/news/investigations/investigators/data-shows-charlotte-area-residents-traveling-farther-from-home/275-6a3042b8-c768-46f8-a0fe-45206b70874c).
 May 18, 2020.
 * *FOX 6 Milwaukee* - [Travel in Wisconsin dropped over 90% at one point during COVID-19 lockdown](https://fox6now.com/2020/05/20/travel-in-wisconsin-dropped-over-90-at-one-point-during-covid-19-lockdown/).
 May 20, 2020.
+* *NBC 6 South Florida* - [Much of South Florida Open, But Experts Say it May Take a While for Shoppers to Return](https://www.nbcmiami.com/news/local/much-of-south-florida-open-but-experts-say-it-may-take-a-while-for-shoppers-to-return/2236798/).
+May 21, 2020.